nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 It is best to keep your ownCloud server upgraded regularly, and to install all point releases and major releases without skipping any of them.
 Major releases are 6.0, 7.0, and 8.0, and point releases are intermediate releases for each major release.
 For example, 8.0.1 and 8.0.2 are point releases.

 There are multiple ways to keep your ownCloud server upgraded: with the Updater App (Server Edition only), with your Linux package manager, and by manually upgrading.
-In this chapter we will cover using your Linux package manager, and manually upgrading.
+In this chapter you will learn how to keep your ownCloud installation current with your Linux package manager, and by manually upgrading.

 (See :doc:`update` to learn about the Updater App.)

 .. note:: Before upgrading to a new major release, always first review any third-party apps you have installed for compatibility with
    the new ownCloud release.
 Any apps that are not developed by ownCloud show a 3rd party designation.
 Install unsupported apps at your own risk.
 Then, before the upgrade, they must all be disabled.
-After the upgrade is complete you may re-enable them.
+After the upgrade is complete and you are sure they are compatible with the new ownCloud release you may re-enable them.

 Preferred Upgrade Method
 ------------------------